gchriswill/JicJacJoe/README.md

 `java -cp <LOCAL WORKING DIRECTORY>/out/production/JicJacJoe edu.bu.met.CS622.JicJacJoe.Main`

 Don't forget to add your local path to the command.
+Also, don't forget to build the project first...

-Also, please note that player-VS-player mode will not be available for module 1.
+Please note that player-VS-player mode will not be available for module 1.

 There are 2 convenient commands available at almost every state of the game (Except in the menu, which only `exit` will be available).
 The convenient commands are: `restart` and `exit`